 A minor cannot typically receive any assets under the law.
-If you were planning to leave money or an inheritance to your child as part of an estate plan, you might consider opening an UTMA account.
+If you were planning to leave money or an inheritance to your young child as part of an estate plan, you might consider opening an UTMA account.

 An UTMA account is easy to open and straightforward to use.

 An adult opens the UTMA account and contributes to it on behalf of a minor beneficiary.

 The custodian manages the account until the minor comes of age.

 All custodial assets transfer to the UTMA beneficiary.